 I consider myself to be of average intelligence only.
 However, I also consider myself to be a ‘citizen of the world’ and, hence, I think this is something we all should understand somehow.
 I don’t shy away from the math, however.
 So this is not a Guide to the Universe for Dummies.
 However, I hope it may help to guide some Not-So-Dummies. 🙂

-Oh… And as for Penrose’s book, I put it aside and start reading Feynman’s Lectures instead, which is why I’ve got two site addresses for this blog: Reading Penrose and Reading Feynman.
+Oh… And as for Penrose’s book, I put it aside and start re-reading Feynman’s Lectures again, which is why I’ve got two site addresses for this blog: Reading Penrose and Reading Feynman.
 I have to admit it’s basically about reading Feynman nowadays.
-Maybe I’ll start reading Penrose again in some distant future.
-But probably not: Penrose writes more about the math than about the physics, and I am more interested in the latter.
+He’s the real deal. 🙂 Maybe I’ll start reading Penrose again in some distant future, but… Well… Probably not: Penrose writes more about the math than about the physics, and I am more interested in the latter.

 3 March 2016

 I started this blog almost two and a half years ago.
 I am not where I had hoped to be.
 Not yet.
 But I do feel like I have a good grasp of quantum electrodynamics now.
 It feels good—like climbing Mont Blanc and seeing the summit ahead. 🙂 There is a lot more to learn before I’ll really get what it’s all about but—Hey!
 Feynman once wrote the following: “I think I can safely say that nobody understands quantum mechanics.”
 Well… I am not sure I fully understand it either—but I proved that the underlying math is structurally the same as that used in classical electrodynamical theory.
 So… Well… Perhaps we don’t ‘understand’ classical electrodynamics either.